Warwick delays housing decision

 According to Alex Piehl of RGS Associates, the 32 acres that is now part of Buck hill Farms has potential to be developed into an extension of Shoppes of Kissel Village.

-He suggested that it would offer shops and four pad sites, which might be used for restaurants, banks or other free-standing businesses.
+He suggested that it would be a two-stage project with additional shops and four pad sites, which might be used for restaurants, banks or other free-standing businesses.

 Because Lititz Pike already has been widened and traffic signals are in place, the area has the infrastructure to accommodate what would be called Shoppes at Kissel Village East.